As an Amazon Associate I earn from qualifying purchases.

 2. JOHNSTON & MURPHY

 Johnston & Murphy grew out of the William J. Dudley Shoes Company, founded in New Jersey in 1850.
-William J. Dudley was a master craftsman who had been schooled in the classical art of english shoe making.
+William J. Dudley was a master craftsman who had been schooled in the classical art of English shoemaking.
 This strong influence is still found in Johnston & Murphy shoes today.

 Quick Tips: Be sure to include the model name of the shoe you’re selling in the listing title.
 People become loyal to distinct shoe lines and want the same ones every time.
-Many shoes of this brand have leather soles than can crack over time.
+Many shoes of this brand have leather soles that can crack over time.
 Bend the shoe to look for cracks and be sure to check for heel wear.

 3. ALLEN EDMONDS

-Allen Edmonds is a U.S. based upscale designer with heavy influence from Italian Styles.
+Allen Edmonds is a U.S.-based upscale designer with heavy influence from Italian Styles.
 Vintage shoes in good condition are a hot seller here.
 Distressed brogues are also great sellers, but be sure to check out the soles as they are particularly prone to wear.

 What To Look For: Dress shoes of all types.
 Leather brogues with distressed uppers but solid soles are very good sellers.

-DO THESE RUN TRUE TO SIZE? – QUICK TIP
+~DO THESE RUN TRUE TO SIZE? – QUICK TIP~

 Occasionally we get questions from potential buyers who don’t seem to have any idea how eBay works.
 The truth is, the majority of items being sold are not coming from the original owner.
 Because of this, questions like: